Autocomp: A Powerful and Portable Code Optimizer for Tensor Accelerators: Evaluation

 \sys{} especially outperforms prior implementations thanks to extensive exploration of software pipelining and double-buffering, which allows better overlapping of data movement and computation, for example by double-buffering both the scratchpad and accumulator.
 In many cases, \sys{}'s exploration also leads to different tiling and loop ordering choices than hand-optimized code, reducing data movement.
-We qualitatively analyze \sys{}-generated GEMM code in detail in Appendix~\ref{sec:code-examples}.
+We analyze \sys{}-generated GEMM code in further detail in Appendix~\ref{sec:code-examples}.

-\subsection{Convolution}
+\subsubsection{Convolution}

 We also optimize convolution benchmarks from ResNet-50 via the same process.
 Compared to the GEMM benchmarks, this code contains more loops and is more complex.
-In this case, we run beam search with beam size $B=6$, $N=12$ plans, and $K=4$ code candidates, for $T=10$ iterations, which takes about 7 hours.
+In this case, we run beam search with beam size $B=6$, $N=12$ plans, and $K=4$ code candidates, for $T=10$ iterations.

 Compared to GEMM, convolution provides less room for improvement over both the Gemmini software library and \citet{exo}'s implementation, as even the hardware FSM only achieves a 3.3$\times$ geomean speedup over the software library, compared to 6.1$\times$ for GEMM.
 This is because on average the Gemmini software library achieves 28\% of the theoretical maximum compute utilization, compared to 16\% for GEMM.
-As discussed by \citet{gemmini}, at the tensor sizes in ResNet-50, convolutions have greater arithmetic intensity than GEMMs, making them less memory-bound and causing the Gemmini software library’s suboptimal data orchestration to be less impactful.
+As discussed by \citet{gemmini}, at ResNet-50's tensor sizes, convolutions have greater arithmetic intensity than GEMMs, making them less memory-bound and causing the Gemmini software library’s suboptimal data orchestration to be less impactful.

 Nonetheless, as shown in \cref{fig:conv}, \sys{} still exceeds the previous best known hand-optimized software ISA-based implementation (Exo Opt) by up to 1.2$\times$ and by a geomean of 1.1$\times$, via similar strategies as for GEMM.
 It also outperforms Exo Unoptimized code by 2.9$\times$, and Gemmini's software library by 2.6$\times$, and in all cases achieves at least 78\% of the hardware FSM's utilization.